omcodedthis/Breakout/README.md

 -----------------------------------------------------------------------------------------------
 This program was a blast to write.
-Applying the concept of decompostion by breaking the program down into smaller problems and tackling them individually was key.
+Applying the concept of decomposition by breaking the program down into smaller problems and tackling them individually was key.
 I have learnt a lot from CS106A and this project is a testament of what I have gained so far.